It was a girl my age and she looked very familiar.

-Kiko waded over to me.
-“Relax yourself completely” she said seriously to me.
+Kiko waded over to me and took over my lesson.
+"Relax yourself completely," she said seriously to me.

-“Just do exactly what I said, relax yourself completely.
-Don’t worry I won’t let you sink.”
-It was a scary thought to just let myself relax but I knew I had nothing to worry about with Kiko there.
-I stopped moving and she lifted my legs up so I was on my back on top of the water.
-“There… see you can float now.”
+"Just do exactly what I said, relax yourself completely.
+Don't worry I won't let you sink."
+It was a scary thought to just let myself relax, but I knew I had nothing to worry about with Kiko there.
+I slowly stopped moving, and she lifted my legs up so I was on my back on top of the water.
+"There… see you can float now."

 Now I was too petrified to move again.